pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

 	zcc +msx -create-app -subtype=disk adv_a.c

-It generates two files, a.bin, (pure binary file) and a.msx (binary file with some header stuff).
+It generates two files, a.bin, (pure binary file) and a.msx (binary file with some header stuff) as well as an a.img which is a MSX-DOS format disc image.

-*  get 'dsktool' by Ricardo Bittencourt and a working disk image.
-You can get it [here](http://www.salle.url.edu/~is05562/dsktool.zip) or [here](http://www.geocities.com/SiliconValley/8752/msx/dlprogs/dsktool.zip).

-*  put "a.msx" in the disk image

-	dsktool A test.dsk a.msx

-*  run an MSX emulator and choose to boot as MSX1, then put the disk image in the 'virtual' drive 1.

-*  load and run the game
+The file can be loaded from MSX-BASIC with the command:

 	bload "a.msx",r

 ### The VT/ANSI console driver